 Depending on why you use CBD, you may be able to stop using it prior to a drug test or need to keep up with your regular doses.
 Be sure to evaluate your CBD needs and compare them to why you are being drug tested.
-For example, if you have a record of past substance abuse and test positive for THC because of CBD, you can struggle to have others believe that it is from the CBD, especially if you do not have documentation.
+For example, if you have a record of past substance abuse and test positive for THC because of CBD, you may find it difficult for others to believe that it is from the CBD, especially if you do not have documentation.
 Anyone can go and buy CBD, so there isn’t always a medical paper trail to use to show a person who is drug testing you.
 Consider and weigh your options, and be prepared to support your need for CBD if you continue to use it while being drug tested.

 Shop CBD Products at Neuro XPF

-Neuro XPF we are passionate about CBD, so we keep ourselves informed of all the latest science.
-CBD is beneficial for a number of conditions that bother us throughout the day, or for conditions which impact us profoundly every waking moment.
+At Neuro XPF, we are passionate about CBD, so we keep ourselves informed of all the latest science.
+CBD is beneficial for a number of conditions that bother us throughout the day, or for conditions that impact us profoundly every waking moment.
 Learn more and shop at Neuro XPF today.